zachhannum/the-word-of-iron/manuscript/chapter_5.md

 The second of the siege towers made its final approach.
 The draw bridge began to lower, and Viggo saw Antuzan spearmen on the other side ready themselves for battle.

 Marcus stood upon the ramparts, shouting to the soldiers that remained on the wall.
 "Get up, soldiers!
 It's time to meet the Maker face-to-face.
 We've a city of thirty thousand souls to defend.
 We're not going to let these invaders come to our home and take what they desire.
-Get up---if you can stand---and fight with me!"
+Get up—if you can stand—and fight with me!"

 And so they did.
 A surprising number of survivors remained on the wall, and rallied to Marcus.
 When the bridge finally came down upon the wall, he led the charge against the enemy.
 Viggo ran alongside him, into the fray.